The Ultimate Travel Guide to Fes

 Visit Al Quaraouiyine Mosque and Al Attarine Madrasa

 Al Quaraouiyine was founded in 859 BCE by Fatima al-Fihri as an ancient university and still operates today as a mosque.
-While its prayer hall is off-limits to non-Muslims, its library is accessible to all.
+While its prayer hall is off-limits to non-Muslims, you can usually catch a glimpse of the courtyard through one of the entrances and its library is accessible to all.
 Renovated in 2016, it features ornate tilework and centuries-old manuscripts, offering an insight into Al Quaraouiyine’s rich past as one of the world's oldest continually operating universities.

 Next to the mosque is Al Attarine Madrasa, a 14th-century Islamic school named after the bustling marketplace nearby.
+Visiting this architectural wonder is, in my opinion, one of the best things to do in Fes.
+Despite its small size, Al Attarine really is impressive, particularly following its recent restoration.
 Marvel at the intricate blue and green tilework, ornately carved plaster and fragrant cedar wood as you wander through its tranquil courtyard.
 In the adjacent market, you’ll find spices, nuts and dried fruit piled high, just as they have been for generations.

 Want to discover more madrasas?
 This article details 6 of the Most Beautiful Madrasas in Fes.